Jon Morgan

 A close up shot of an SS4 document

-When completing Form SS-4, you must furnish specific information, including ten different fields to check.
+When completing Form SS-4, you must provide specific information, including the following:

 Ensure that the name you've chosen for your business is correct and looks similar on this line as it does on your LLC Articles of Organization.